How ex-Super Eagles boss averted looming FIFA ban over DR Congo eligibility saga

 "Before the crucial game, the technical crew received an urgent report that the player had a passport of another country with a different name entirely.

-The close associate of Peseiro said the player gave a weak defense and was eventually dropped from the squad.
+The close associate of Peseiro said the player gave a weak defence and was eventually dropped from the squad.
 He said:

 "The player was summoned by the Nigeria Football Federation and failed to provide any tangible defence.
 The committee decided to leave him out of the team.
 He has a Nigerian passport though but it wasn’t gotten through means that has so many doubts.”